Quantum-informed learning of genuine network nonlocality beyond idealized resources: Methodology

 \subsection{Implementation}

-The first implementation (Fig.\ref{fig: System A}) consists of the framework for pure states, with one single layer for the response functions for each observer respectively, constrained by the DAGs of the network's topology.
-The second (Fig.\ref{fig. System B}) is the extended implementation for mixed states with multi-layer response functions.

-The three single layer response functions or conditional probability functions are modeled by perceptron neural networks for each of the agents Alice, Bob and Charlie respectively as shown (Fig.\ref{fig: System A}b).
-These include the ReLu activation layers and a softmax function at the last layer to impose normalization as each observer probability is being targeted.
+We first implement (see Fig.~\ref{fig:System_A}) the framework for pure states, with single-layer response functions for each observer constrained by the DAGs of the network topology, respectively.
+Next (see Fig.~\ref{fig:System_B}), we extend the implementation to mixed states with multi-layer response functions.
+For the triangle network scenario, the three single-layer response functions, or conditional probability functions, are modeled by perceptron neural networks for each of the agents (see Fig.~\ref{fig:System_A}c), Alice, Bob, and Charlie, respectively.
+These include the ReLU activation layers and a softmax function at the last layer to impose normalization as each observer's probability is being targeted.

-Drawing parallels to the physical system we numerically simulate, the inputs are the hidden variables, that is, uniformly drawn random numbers $\alpha,\,\beta,\,\gamma$.
-And the outputs are the conditional probabilities $P_{Alice}(a|\beta,\,\gamma), \, P_{Bob}(b|\gamma, \alpha)$, and $P_{Charlie}(c|\alpha,\,\beta)$, three normalized vectors, each of length four.
-To respect the communication constraints of the triangle systems, the three neural networks are not fully connected with each other as shown in Fig.\ref{fig: System A}b.
+Drawing parallels to the physical system we numerically simulate, the inputs are the hidden variables, i.e., uniformly drawn random numbers $\alpha,\,\beta,\,\gamma$.
+And the outputs are the conditional probabilities $P_{A}(a|\beta,\,\gamma), \, P_{B}(b|\gamma, \alpha)$, and $P_{C}(c|\alpha,\,\beta)$ for Alice, Bob, and Charlie, respectively, three normalized vectors, each of length four.
+To respect the communication constraints of the triangle systems, the three neural networks are not fully connected with each other, as shown in Fig.~\ref{fig:System_A}b.

-Coming to mixed state distributions, we require as many layers as the rank of the qubit systems being measured for the observer response functions.
-For the extended implementation, we use an array of layers parallelly stacked for each observer response function connected by their source inputs and response outputs, $k_b \times k_c$ for Alice, $k_a \times k_c$ for Bob and $k_a \times k_b$ for Charlie; with $k_a$, $k_b$ and $k_c$ being the rank of the qubit systems being shared.
+Coming to mixed-state distributions, we require as many layers as the rank of the qubit systems being measured for the observer response functions (see Fig.~\ref{fig:System_B}).
+For the extended implementation, we use an array of layers parallelly stacked for each observer response function connected by their source inputs and response outputs, $k_b \times k_c$ for Alice, $k_a \times k_c$ for Bob, and $k_a \times k_b$ for Charlie, with $k_a$, $k_b$ and $k_c$ being the spectral decomposition rank of the qubit systems that are shared.